courierjournal/covid-tracker-api/readme.md

 # COVID Tracker API
-A quick and dirty modular API designed scrape information on the COVID-19 status in the US.
+A quick and dirty modular API designed to scrape information on COVID-19 status in the US.
 This is an experimental prototype.

 https://cv19.newscarr.net